 NWB Bank's business and results of operations are affected by local and global economic conditions, perceptions of those conditions and future economic prospects.
-Global trade has increased at a steady, albeit modest pace in recent years.
-However, the outlook for the global economy in the near- to medium-term remains uncertain due to several factors, including geopolitical risks and concerns around global growth and price stability.
-Risks to growth and stability stem mainly from continued imbalances in Europe and elsewhere, low growth levels in foreign markets and from uncertainty about how economies will respond to lower oil prices and the monetary policy measures from the European Central Bank ('ECB'), including the implementation of the quantitative easing ('QE') program, which was announced in January 2015.
-In addition, there is a risk that Europe may suffer from deflation, causing consumers and businesses to cut back on spending.
+Global trade has increased at a steady pace in recent years.
+However, the outlook for the global economy in the near- to medium-term remains uncertain due to several factors, including geopolitical risks and concerns around global growth and price and currency stability.
+Risks to growth and stability stem from, amongst other things, continued imbalances in Europe and elsewhere, low growth levels in foreign markets and from uncertainty about how economies will respond to the monetary policy measures including the European Central Bank's ('ECB') reduction of its quantitative easing ('QE') program, and the U.S. Federal Reserve's actions with respect to interest rates, which have been gradually increasing since December 2015 and are expected to remain on a tightening trajectory.
 The outlook for the economy in the Netherlands remains modest.
-Gross domestic product ('GDP') in the Netherlands increased by 1.9% in 2015 and GDP growth is expected to be 1.8% in 2016.
-The average number of people unemployed in the Netherlands decreased to 6.9% of the working population in 2015 from 7.4% in 2014 (2013: 7.3%), and projections suggest it is set to decrease to 6.5% in 2016.
-Inflation in the Netherlands was approximately 0.2% in 20151, and projections suggest it is set to remain at approximately 0.3% in 2016.
+Gross domestic product ('GDP') in the Netherlands increased by 3.1% in 2017 and GDP growth is expected to increase slightly to 3.2% in 2018.
+The average number of people unemployed in the Netherlands decreased to 4.9% of the working population in 2017 from 6.0% in 2016 (2015: 6.9%), and projections suggest it is set to decrease to 3.9% in 2018.
+Inflation in the Netherlands was approximately 1.3% in 20171, and projections suggest it is set to increase to approximately 1.6% in 2018.
 However, these forecasts may prove inaccurate and conditions may worsen, including if any of the risks described herein or other risks materialize.

 NWB Bank's business is impacted generally by the business and economic environment in which it operates, which itself is impacted by factors such as changes in interest rates, securities prices, credit and liquidity spreads, exchange rates, consumer spending, business investment, real estate valuations, government spending, inflation, the volatility and strength of the capital markets and other destabilizing forces such as geopolitical tensions or acts of terrorism.
-Although the Dutch economy improved in 2014 and 2015, volatility resulting from the factors noted above and market disruption over the past several years could create a less favorable environment for NWB Bank's public sector clientele.
-The weak economic conditions in Europe and, in particular, the Netherlands that followed the global economic and financial crisis, resulted in higher unemployment rates, weak property markets and pressure on disposable incomes, which has slowed investment and consumer spending.
-This in turn has had an adverse effect on the financing requirements of NWB Bank's public sector clients.
+Although the Dutch economy improved in 2016 and 2017, volatility resulting from the factors noted above and market disruption could create a less favorable environment for NWB Bank's public sector clientele.